-In the 1970s, predictive analytics was used to improve business functionality and optimize operations.
-Businesses were introduced to the first mainframes, which could take large datasets and use them to calculate predictions for marketing, finance and trading.
+In the 1970s, predictive analytics was used to improve business functionality and optimise operations.
+Businesses were introduced to the first mainframes, which could take large datasets and use them to calculate predictions for marketing, finance, and trading.

 Mathematical models were introduced in the 1990s that used scoring methods to weigh decisions for risk analysis.
 Predictive analytics was introduced to managers to improve operational efficiency.
 Weighting techniques provided simple values so that anyone could make decisions based on simplified output.

-Now, predictive analytics and machine learning are tied together to optimize results.
-The wide range of programming options, cloud computing, machine learning and artificial intelligence offer improved accuracy of predictive analytics.
-It’s used in almost every industry for various applications, including finance, marketing, customer service, cybersecurity and human resources.
+Now, predictive analytics and machine learning are tied together to optimise results.
+The wide range of programming options, cloud computing, machine learning, and artificial intelligence offer improved accuracy of predictive analytics.
+It’s used in almost every industry for various applications, including finance, marketing, customer service, cybersecurity, and human resources.

 What Industries Use Predictive Analytics?

 Most people know that predictive analysis is often used in financial industries but also in operations, cybersecurity and other information technology fields.
-It helps many organizations increase productivity, reduce costs and safeguard critical data.
+It helps many organisations increase productivity, reduce costs, and safeguard critical data.

 Here's how a few IT industries use predictive analytics:

-- Fraud detection: Finance and other cyber operations use predictive analytics to determine fraudulent activity.
+- Fraud detection: Finance and other cyber-operations use predictive analytics to determine fraudulent activity.
 Stolen credit cards, malicious bot activity, insider threats, and digital threats create anomalous activity that can be detected using predictive analytics.
-Detecting abnormalities help protect customer identities and financial data and protects organizations from revenue-impacting malicious activity.
+Detecting abnormalities help protect customer identities and financial data and protects organisations from revenue-impacting malicious activity.

-- Marketing optimization: In competitive markets, predictive analytics give organizations insight into what sells well, what will sell well in the future and what can be improved to sell even more.
-It attracts customers, keeps them interested in products, upsells additional products and helps build long-term customer relationships.
+- Marketing optimisation: In competitive markets, predictive analytics give organisations insight into what sells well, what will sell well in the future, and what can be improved to sell even more.
+It attracts customers, keeps them interested in products, upsells additional products, and helps build long-term customer relationships.